Fighting heart failure with ‘Fantastic Four,’ new guidelines

 Mark Drazner, M.D., is a Professor in the Department of Internal Medicine at UT Southwestern Medical Center.
 He specializes in treating patients with cardiomyopathy and advanced heart failure, including those who undergo a heart transplant or implantation of a ventricular assist device to help the heart pump blood.
-He is the Clinical Chief of Cardiology at UT Southwestern and the Medical Director of the Left Ventricular Assist Device (LVAD) and Cardiac Transplant Program.
-He holds the James M. Wooten Chair in Cardiology.
+He is the Clinical Chief of Cardiology at UT Southwestern and holds the James M. Wooten Chair in Cardiology.

 Dr. Drazner earned his medical degree at Washington University in St. Louis.
 He completed a residency in internal medicine at UT Southwestern Medical School, where he was Chief Resident.
 He received advanced training in cardiology through a fellowship at Duke University and then further specialized training in heart failure/cardiac transplantation through a fellowship at Brigham and Women’s Hospital.
 He also earned a Master of Science in epidemiology at Harvard University School of Public Health.

 Dr. Drazner was one of the first physicians in North Texas to be certified by the American Board of Internal Medicine in the new subspecialty of advanced heart failure and transplant cardiology.

 He has been at the forefront of research in heart failure and cardiac transplantation and has published numerous academic articles in top medical journals.

 Dr. Drazner is a member of several professional organizations, including the American Heart Association, the American College of Cardiology, President of the Heart Failure Society of America, and the International Society for Heart and Lung Transplantation.